 If you must park your vehicle outside, you can avoid sun fade and oxidation damage with regular polishing and waxing, and by using a car cover.

-Paint oxidation isn’t the kiss of death.
-Light oxidation is easily removed through regular paint cleaning with a clay bar.
-Once the paint surface begins to dull and fade, you will need to clean away the dirt and oxidation with detailing clay and restore the shine by polishing.
+Auto paint oxidation isn’t the end of your paint finish as light oxidation is easily removed through regular paint cleaning with a clay bar.
+Once the car’s paint surface begins to dull and fade, you will need to clean away the dirt and oxidation with detailing clay and restore the shine by polishing.

-Heavy oxidation, recognizable by a completely dull, chalky surface, is likely beyond complete restoration.
-However, even heavily oxidized paint can be polished to bring back shine.
+Heavy auto paint oxidation, recognizable by a completely dull, chalky surface, is usually beyond complete restoration, but even heavily oxidized paint can be polished to bring back shine.

 Resolving Severe Paint Oxidation

 Here are the step-by-step instructions to restore a paint finish that is severely faded (excluding paint that has completely failed):

 When paint oxidizes, dead paint and dirt build up on the surface.
 The first step is to clean the oxidation and dirt away.